MPI-Dortmund/tomotwin-cryoet/docs/index.rst

 TomoTwin provides you two workflows to get your particle picked:

 In the **reference based workflow** a single molecule is picked for each protein of interest and used as a target to localize other instances of the protein.
-We provide a :ref:`step-by-step tutorial <tutorial-reference>`step-by-step tutorial to make it easy for you to run it on your own dataset.
+We provide a :ref:`step-by-step tutorial <tutorial-reference>` to make it easy for you to run it on your own dataset.

 The **clustering workflow**  where macromolecular structures of interest are identified on a 2D manifold.
 The is approach is s till under active development to streamline it as much as possible.
 We will provide a tutorial soon.